HaGom3a123/Repo/README.md

 #### Identify faces in pictures

-Recognize who appears in each photo.
+Identify the individuals present in each photograph using facial recognition technology.

 ![](https://cloud.githubusercontent.com/assets/896692/23625229/45e049b6-025d-11e7-89cc-8a71cf89e713.png)